 Energy and Demand Savings Methodology

 Savings for this measure are based on methods and input assumptions from the ENERGY STAR® Pool Pump Savings Calculator.
-ENERGY STAR® has not published updates to the calculator for version 2.0; therefore, the deemed input assumptions that follow are based on certification version 1.0.
-This measure will be updated when the ENERGY STAR® Pool Pump Savings Calculator is updated to version 2.0.

 Savings Algorithms and Input Variables

 Energy Savings Algorithms

 Energy savings for this measure were derived using the ENERGY STAR® Pool Pump Savings Calculator with Texas selected as the applicable location, so Texas-specific assumptions were used.